- Born : 1810/11 Isle of Wight

 - Married (II) Mary Buttress on 11 April 1845, at St. Mary's, Spital-square,

-Little information has been found concerning Andrew Trimen’s early life, education and training, there being no record of him as an architect in the RIBA online catalogue.
+Little information has been found concerning Andrew Trimen’s early life, education and training, there being no record of him as an architect in the RIBA online catalogue or the RIBA Directory of British Architects.
 Rather he is better known as the author of “Church and Chapel Architecture with an account of the Hebrew Church.
 1,000 authenticated mouldings.”
 By Andrew Trimen, architect.
 Published 1849; second edition 1856; and third edition in 1863.
 Given that many of the illustrations are of his own designs, his obscurity as an architect is unusual.

-Born at Newport, Isle of Wight about 1810, Andrew Trimen is believed to be the son of James Trimen, builder.
-By the early 1840s he had moved to London where he commenced independent practice and by 1851 was living in Chelsea.
+Born at Newport, Isle of Wight about 1810, Andrew Trimen is believed to be the son of James Trimen, builder (1787 -) and his wife Margaret Richmond, whom he married in 1805.
+By the early 1840s Andrew Trimen had moved to London where he commenced independent practice and by 1851 was living in Chelsea.
 The Wesleyan Theological College at Queens Road, Richmond Hill, provided Andre Trimen with his first major commission.
 The Methodist Church had decided to celebrate the centenary of Wesley’s Ministry by building two theological institutes in the north and south of England.
 That at Didsbury, Manchester, built to designs by Richard Lane, opened in 1842 and survives as part of Manchester Metropolitan University.
 The second college, now the American International University in London, opened a year later.
 Set in spacious grounds on the brow of Richmond Hill, the college had 41 students in residence at its opening.
 Pevsner notes of the building – “Large and prosperous, neo-Tudor with a symmetrical front of fine ashlar stone with projecting wings.
 Four storeyed in the recessed centre, the two lower storeys taken as one.
 In the middle the familiar gatehouse motif.”

 For the next six years Trimen continued to build up his practice with a series of commissions for non-conformist, mostly Wesleyan, chapels in London and the surrounding areas, supplemented with domestic work and the occasional foray into estate agency.
 He also took an active but ultimately unsuccessful role in the creation of a new railway company.
 By the mid-1840s railway mania was gripping England with numerous companies being formed to promote new lines.
 One such was the Bedfordshire Hertfordshire and Essex Junction Railway Company formed in 1845 to build a line cross-country from Harlow to Luton.
 At its Provisional Registration, Andrew Trimen was named not only the interim secretary but also company architect and surveyor.
 However, lack of financial support halted this plan and the company was finally wound up in January 1850.